Food-share apps seeking to help environment

 Amid growing public outcry over the climate emergency, consumers are switching on to the environmental danger of carbon dioxide and methane emissions.

-Britain’s cafes and restaurants are also embracing apps that generate some revenue from rescued food that would otherwise be destined for landfill.
+Britain’s cafes and restaurants are also embracing apps that generate some revenue from rescued food that would otherwise be destined for landfills.

-Swedish start-up Karma was founded in Stockholm in 2016 and its app now helps serve 1.0 million users in Britain, France and home market Sweden.
+Swedish start-up Karma was founded in Stockholm in 2016 and its app now helps serve 1.0 million users in Britain, France, and the home market Sweden.
 In the UK alone, it offers 2,000 outlets.

 Rival app Too Good To Go also offers cut-price meals with a similar approach.